sixertoy/retrobox/README.md

 > Tutorial made under Windows10

 > Tontec 3.5 Screen is perfect for retro gaming due to its 128Mhz display frequency<br>
-> Waveshare 3.5 Screen display frequency is too weak for retro gaming (16Mhz), it can be used to build a continuous integration server
+> Waveshare 3.5 Screen display frequency is too weak for retro gaming (16Mhz)

 ## Step by Step Install, Config & Setup